• Advertise

 paint detail

-Take a smaller brush dipped in paint and add in some smaller detail strokes, again from the center leading out the to edges.
+Take a smaller brush dipped in paint and add in some smaller detail strokes, again from the center leading out to the edges.
 This isn’t an exact science — just keep adding color until you like how it looks!

 Step 5: Glue leaves to the wreath